|

 not just filed, it is managed.
 We do everything we can to make

-sure that you comply with all requirements within the required
+sure that you apply for the right authority and comply with all requirements within the required

 20 day period and help you avoid having your application